Pound Puppies: 2010 TV series

-Another television series, this time produced for Hasbro Studios, was premiered on the Hub Network (now Discovery Family; partly owned by Hasbro since its launch) on 10 October 2010, the channel's launch date.
-The characters are based on the current version of the Puppies which Hasbro released in the summer of 2012.
+Another television series, this time produced for Hasbro Studios, premiered on the Hub Network (now Discovery Family; partly owned by Hasbro since its launch) in 2010.
+The characters are based on the version of the Puppies which Hasbro released in the summer of 2012.
 In addition, there was an online website where one could download a Pound Puppies adoption certificate.
-In July 2012, Pound Puppies was one of four original animated series from The Hub to win the CINE Golden Eagle Award for its high quality production and storytelling.
-In the following month, the season one episode "I Never Barked for My Father" was awarded the Humanitas Prize for excellence in writing for children's television animation.
+In 2012, Pound Puppies was one of four original animated series from The Hub to win the CINE Golden Eagle Award for its high quality production and storytelling.
+Season one episode "I Never Barked for My Father" was awarded the Humanitas Prize for excellence in writing for children's television animation.

 Feature film

 In 1988, TriStar Pictures released a Pound Puppies film titled Pound Puppies and the Legend of Big Paw.
 It was produced by Atlantic Releasing, Carolco Pictures, Family Home Entertainment and Kushner-Locke with The Maltese Companies.

 It was the only animated film to be released by Carolco Pictures, as well as the first animated film to be released by TriStar Pictures.

 It was panned by critics, and poorly received at the box office.
 Shoddy animation, character inconsistencies and a color palette that differed from the show's were among the chief complaints.

 Fans were also confused by the apparent romantic pairing of Nose Marie and Cooler, which contradicted events that had taken place in the first season of the series.
 In addition, the plot is set in the 1950s with the story being narrated by Whopper, who in the present day is an older dog who tells the story to his nephew and niece.